vsbuffalo/seqqs/README.md

 it is designed to be run in quality processing pipelines.
 It can also be compiled as a dynamic library and called from other programs.

+Seqqs is meant to check nucleotide composition, k-mer abundance, length distribution, and base quality at many points on in a quality control pipeline.
+Why might you want to do this?
+Quality control programs can misbehave — don't trust your tools or data (the "golden rule of bioinformatics").
+In several cases, I've seen pathologically bad data quality lead to a program severely misbehaving to.
+This may lead to confounding during downstream analysis if uncaught, as one sequencing sample of initially poor quality may be overtrimmed, or many reads removed (I've seen this in practice, and the statistical consequences).
+It's much easier to put Seqqs in your pipeline, and quickly check the results to ensure both your data and tools are working as they should be.

 ## Requirements and Installation

 Seqqs can be compiled using GCC or Clang; compilation during